rblades/dhworkbook_master/docs/module-4/Exercises.md

 In exercise 2, you will use the **Topic Modeling Tool** to create a simple topic model and a webpage that allows you to browse the results.

 1. Download the [topic modeling tool from Github](https://github.com/senderle/topic-modeling-tool).
 2. Make sure you have some content on your own machine; the Colonial Newspaper Database is a handy corpus.
 (Created by Melodee Beals, it's a series of late 18th, early 19th century cleanly transcribed newspaper articles from Scotland and Northern England; You can grab [my copy from Github](https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv)).
-Or perhaps you might move your copy of the Shawville equity out of DHBox onto your computer.
+Or perhaps you might move your copy of the Shawville equity out of DH Box onto your computer.
-3. At the command prompt in DHBox, type `$ ls` to make sure you can see your Equity folder (ie. you can't zip a folder from the command line if you are **in** that folder, so `cd` out of it if necessary).
+3. At the command prompt in DH Box, type `$ ls` to make sure you can see your Equity folder (ie. you can't zip a folder from the command line if you are **in** that folder, so `cd` out of it if necessary).
 4. Assuming your files are in `equityfolder`, zip the folder up with this command, `$ zip -r equityfiles.zip equityfolder`.
 5. Use the filemanager to download the zip file.
 6. Unzip the folder on your machine.